canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/README.md

   * set-top-box (aka STB)

 The category folders contain sublevel folders, one per board in the given category.
-All the board folders have the same structure, even if hardware architecture differ, folders contain a kernel and a u-boot subfolder, if u-boot is supported by hardware otherwise grub can be used.
+All the board folders have the same structure, even if hardware architecture differ.
+Board folders contain a kernel and a u-boot subfolder, if u-boot is supported by hardware otherwise grub can be used.

 Linux kernel and u-boot folders contain a separate subdirectory per supported kernel and u-boot version.